April 11, 2022

 8 Market Space, Annapolis, MD 21401

 A dining experience unlike any other.
 Every Wednesday and Saturday, part of West Street shuts down and turns into a beautiful outdoor dining scene.
 Have a backup plan in case of inclement weather!
-Participating restaurants: Rams Head Tavern, Luna Blu, Tsunami Sushi Bar & Lounge, Stan & Joe's Saloon, and 49 West Coffeehouse, Winebar and Gallery.
+Participating restaurants: Rams Head Tavern, Luna Blu, Picante, Tsunami Sushi Bar & Lounge, Stan & Joe's Saloon, and 49 West Coffeehouse, Winebar and Gallery.

 There's plenty of fun to be had when you're not watching the best pilots in the world flying 18 inches apart or a bunch of plebes climb an oiled up obelisk.